Did you know that in Indonesia, businesses with even 1% of foreign ownership are considered foreign companies (PT PMA)?

-What is considered a foreign-owned company in Indonesia?
+What is a foreign-owned company in Indonesia?

 A company is a PMA as long as any of the shares are held by a foreign national or a foreign company.
 Therefore, it doesn’t matter if it’s 100%, 51% or even 1% – if there are foreign shareholders, you are a foreign-owned company.

-Foreign ownership limitations in Indonesia
+Foreign ownership limitations

 The maximum allowed foreign ownership depends on your business classification.
-It can range from 100% open to totally closed to foreign investment.
+It can range from 100% open to closed to foreign investment.